 Earth-Space Sustainability: Challenges in active space debris removal through a discourse network analysis

-The growing challenge of space debris has become a center of attention in recent years and there has been increasing news reporting the issue across public media.
-More specifically, the concept of active debris removal (ADR) was introduced, which has gravitated much attention following reported incidents of anti-satellite tests and the recent development of satellite megaconstellations.
-The emergence of the ADR concept over the years, however, has not been a straightforward process.
-In fact, the concept of ADR struggled with gaining legitimacy among a diverse set of actors in the space sector before stabilizing into an increasingly accepted norm.
-Drawing from institutional theory, we can trace the institutional logics guiding the ways different actors in the space sector perceive the challenge of space debris and relate to the concept of ADR.
+The growing challenge of space debris has gained increasing attention in recent years in public media.
+In particular, active debris removal (ADR) has been covered following reported incidents of anti-satellite tests and the recent development of satellite megaconstellations.
+Over the years, ADR struggled with gaining legitimacy among diverse actors before stabilizing into an increasingly accepted norm.
+Drawing from institutional theory, we trace the ways ADR will increasingly be seen as valid solutions across different actors.

-Our analysis shows that, although the concept of ADR has gained sufficient legitimacy in recent years, some critical issues remain as challenges and deserve urgent attention to be addressed.
-These include, amongst others, the ambiguity of leaderships, the lack of international coordination and data sharing, as well as issues on trust and transparency.
-Our organizational networks bring potentially interesting implications to the field, as they showcase which organizations share converging views and tend to ‘cluster’, highlighting the potentials for collaborations in driving space debris management forward in the near future.
+Our analysis shows that, although the concept of ADR has gained sufficient legitimacy in recent years, some critical issues remain as challenges and deserve urgent attention.
+These include the ambiguity of leaderships, the lack of international coordination and data sharing, as well as issues on trust and transparency.
+The constructed actor networks enable to identify collaboration potentials for accelerating the success of future space debris management.

 Prof. Dr. Thomas Schildknecht